Make the most of your NCDD membership

 Use our interactive member map at www.ncdd.org/map to find other members near you, to check your own member data and make sure it’s up-to-date, and to locate facilitators and potential collaborators in places you’re working.
 You might also use the map to find great new people to meet up with during your travels!

 If you notice your details are out-of-date or can’t locate yourself at all, send an email to NCDD office manager Joy Garman (joy at ncdd dot org) and she’ll work with you to get your membership and member data updated.
-Contributing members do get a bigger symbol on the map, so use the form at www.ncdd.org/renew if you’d like to upgrade or renew.
+Contributing members are represented by larger icons on the map, so use the form at www.ncdd.org/renew if you’d like to upgrade or renew.

 5. Participate in NCDD’s social media groups and pages